top of page

 Where do I get an expungement, and what are the fees?

-The fee is $50.00 (cash or local personal check).
 O.C.G.A. § 35-3-37(d) (1) allows for the expungement of arrest charges by a local law enforcement agency when certain conditions are met (as outlined in this statute).
 If approved by appropriate prosecutor, the arrest cycle is sealed on the Georgia criminal history report by GCIC.
 Access to that arrest information is restricted to criminal justice agencies only.

 The following are examples of final court dispositions that may qualify: Dismissed: Not Presented to Grand Jury: No Further Action Anticipated; Nolle Prossed/Prosequi; Dead Docket; or No Record on File.
 Dispositions of Guilty, Not Guilty, Nolo Contendre, and First Offender Act are not eligible.
 It is recommended that you review a copy of your criminal history, prior to submitting the Request to Expunge Record, to ensure that all charges have a final disposition listed and the disposition may qualify for expungement.
 If a disposition is missing or incorrect, please contact the appropriate court; the court may transmit the disposition on-line.